A Simple Way to Get Big and Strong Is:

 If you don’t eat enough, you won’t make any progress.

-It’s impossible to say exactly how much you should eat to get bigger and stronger but, if you aren’t getting bigger and stronger, the answer is probably more!
+It’s impossible to say precisely how much you should eat to get bigger and stronger but, if you aren’t getting bigger and stronger, the answer is probably more!

 Most powerbuilders consume about one gram of protein per pound of body weight, half a gram of fat per pound, and as much as three grams of carbs.